 - Video poker

-… and more.
 The cruises run six days a week, with both day and evening trips available.
 You’ve got to be 21 or older to gamble, but beyond that, it’s a pretty unique setup: casino games, a full bar, dining, and ocean views all rolled into one.

 Conclusion: When Will South Carolina Legalize Online Casinos?

-Let’s wrap things up by tackling one of the biggest questions out there: When will South Carolina actually legalize online casinos?
+You made it to the end of our South Carolina online casino guide.
+Thanks for sticking with me.
+Let’s wrap things up by answering one of the biggest questions out there: When will South Carolina actually legalize online casinos?

 The truth?
 Nobody knows.
 But if I’m being honest, I wouldn’t expect it to happen anytime soon.
 Here’s why: